Hurricane Rafael: Meteorological history

 On October 26, the National Hurricane Center (NHC) began monitoring the southwestern Caribbean in anticipation of tropical development.
 Several days later, on November 1, a broad area of low pressure developed over the southwestern Caribbean, associated with a Central American gyre.
-The disturbance initially remained disorganized, but began showing signs of organization on November 3.
+Early on November 3, the broad circulation contracted, with disorganized convection.
 That afternoon, Air Force Hurricane Hunters collected data showing that the system had developed a closed center but that deep convection had not yet become organized enough for it to be declared a tropical depression.
 Due to the disturbance's impending threat to Jamaica and the Cayman Islands, the NHC designated the developing storm Potential Tropical Cyclone Eighteen.
-The following day, data from the Hurricane Hunters, satellite imagery, and surface observations revealed that the disturbance had developed a well-defined center and was producing organized deep convection; it was accordingly upgraded to Tropical Depression Eighteen the morning of November 4.
+Thunderstorms clustered near the mid-level center early on November 4, enabling more surface airflow, and an Air Force Reserve reconnaissance aircraft verified the birth of Tropical Depression Eighteen later that day, about 180 nmi southwest of Kingston, Jamaica.
+The depression became Tropical Storm Rafael six hours later and moved northwestward, driven by a high-pressure area in the western Atlantic and Florida.